-We have filed with the SEC a registration statement on Form N-2, together with all amendments and related exhibits, under the Securities Act, with respect to our shares of common stock offered by this prospectus or any prospectus supplement.
-The registration statement contains additional information about us and our shares of common stock being offered by this prospectus or any prospectus supplement.
+We have filed with the SEC a registration statement on Form N-2, together with all amendments and related exhibits, under the Securities Act, with respect to our securities offered by this prospectus or any prospectus supplement.
+The registration statement contains additional information about us and our securities being offered by this prospectus or any prospectus supplement.